DefJM/hemb/content/posts/20240901_finding-the-right-examples-helps.md

 ![Screenshot of a diff between two versions of Microsoft's Service Agreements](../images/diff-ms-service-agreements.png)

 So I [created a repo on Github](https://github.com/DefJM/contract-versions) to compare the two versions of Microsoft’s Service Agreements.
 I showed my relative the visual diff of those two versions and had him scroll through the coloured changes.
-This was what made him understand and appreciate diffs.
-More so as he had desperately been trying to pinpoint those changes in the docs manually!
 I then showed him a [commit](https://github.com/home-assistant/home-assistant.io/commit/e5eff4be6e641f112e62df7cb1865659b613f52b) in the documentation of [Home Assistant](https://www.home-assistant.io) and [where it is](https://www.home-assistant.io/integrations/alexa.smart_home/#add-code-to-the-lambda-function) in the documentation.
-I think he now understands much better how version control and diffs are used when developing software.

 ![Screenshot of the commit diff in Home Assistant](../images/commit-diff-home-assistant.png)

-Sometimes it is super helpful to have concrete, relatable and visual examples!
+My relative appreciated these examples.
+He had previously been trying to pinpoint those contract changes in the docs manually!
+I also think he now has a (basic) understanding how version control and diffs are used when we build software as a team.
+Sometimes it is indeed very helpful to have relatable and visual examples!